HK47196/HK47196.github.io/content/about/index.md

 # About me

 ## Introduction
 Hello!
 I'm Roger.
-With nearly fifteen years of programming experience, spanning from system-level C++ development to contemporary web technologies.
+I have nearly fifteen years of programming experience, spanning from system-level C++ development to contemporary web technologies.

 ## My Journey
 My adventure began with C++, a language that taught me the importance of resource and memory management.
 Over the years, I've embraced various technologies, constantly expanding my toolkit.